siakaramalegos/rock_paper_scissors/README.md

 ## Usage

-1. To play the game, jump into IRB or Pry and first require the gem:
+1. To play the game, first require it in your Ruby script or jump into IRB or Pry require it there:
 `require 'rock_paper_scissors'`

 2. Then, set a variable equal to a new instance of Game: